top of page

 Why should I give You the job and not one of the other 20 candidates?

-The best way to answer the question is to think about how you and your skills fit into the top 3 requirements for the role.
+The best way to answer the question is to think about how you and your skills fit into the top three requirements for the role.

 If you have researched the role, company and interviewer prior to the interview it will allow you to focus on selling your skills in a way that is perfectly aligned to what the hiring manager is looking for.